valecase4/modernTimerMVC/README.md

 ### View

 View is divided into different components.
+Look at design.jpg to understand better how the view has been organized.